nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Sorting roles
 The commands in this role sorts the **entire role list** based on an attribute, which differs per command.
-For example, using the command `name SWE` followed by `deadline asc` would sort the filtered list of roles in ascending order by deadline.
+For example, using the command `name SWE` followed by `deadline asc` would sort the filtered list of roles with `SWE` in its name, in ascending order by deadline.
 Afterwards, using the `list` command would display the original role list in its newly sorted order.

 ### Sorting by Deadline: `deadline`
 Sort roles based on deadline in ascending or descending order.